hobrien/LabNotes/GenomicAnalyses.md

         - This is an offset error that I think it related to the size of the matrix, tho the code looks fine to me
         - No idea if this is going to cause problems or not (beyond meaning that this snp in not included)
         - It is also reporting that the data are unphased, which appears to be correct.
 No idea how the imputation could have happened without phasing the data though.
-            - That would be becuase I selected the unphased output option
+            - That would be because I selected the unphased output option
         - I am going to need to do a liftover before running this because the vcf is for hg19
             - there is a picard tool for this purpose.
 I just need to download the chain from ucsc
 #Transcript Identification